kthomasking-debug/prostat-hvac/docs/JOULE-BRIDGE-SETUP.md

 curl http://raspberrypi.local:8080/api/discover
 ```

-Or from the web app Settings → ProStat Bridge → Discover Devices
+Or from the web app Settings → Joule Bridge → Discover Devices

 This will list all HomeKit devices on your network, including your Ecobee.